RicardoIT-Web/Love_Running_Members_log/README.md

 ### _**The Users' Weekly Targets**_

 The program allows the User to monitor their weekly runs.
 For first time users, should the Users' selection be "y", the program will display a weekly target provided of "none" km as this is the default setting when a new sheet is created.
 The User will then have the option of typing a weekly target for the week ahead.
 Upon the Users return the following week, the program will remind and display the Users' target provided the previous week.
+If the User decides not to introduce a new target, the last target provided will remain in place.

 ![User Weekly Target Option Yes](views/docs/images/weeklytargetyes.jpg)